Theodora Lacey: Montgomery bus boycott

 Lacey's first direct involvement as a civil rights activist began in 1955 when her mother's friend, Rosa Parks, was arrested for sitting in the "white" section of a public bus.
-Montgomery's public transportation system had always been segregated, and other men, women and children had been arrested for similar offenses, but Parks' arrest triggered protests and calls for a boycott of the bus system.
+Montgomery's public transportation system had always been segregated, and other men, women, and children had been arrested for similar offenses, but Parks' arrest triggered protests and calls for a boycott of the bus system.
 Church member and WPC president Jo Ann Robinson and pastor Dr. King emerged as leaders of the boycott movement and the Dexter Avenue Church became their de facto headquarters.
 Initially planned for just one day, the boycott lasted 381 days and ended only when the laws requiring segregated buses were struck down as unconstitutional.

 Lacey, who was teaching science at George Washington Carver High School by then, was very active in the boycott, working, she says, as a "gofer."
 She attended meetings and typed press releases for the movement.
 Many of the participants in the boycott were domestic workers who didn't own cars and relied on the bus system for their jobs.
 In addition to driving them herself, Lacey was an enthusiastic fundraiser for taxi drivers who supported the boycott by offering free or discounted rides to these boycott participants.
-She sent letters all over the country seeking donations to help with maintenance of the taxis.
+She sent letters all over the country seeking donations to help with the maintenance of the taxis.

 It was during the boycott that she met her future husband, Archie Lacey.
 Archie was a science professor at Alabama State College and met Theodora through his involvement in the bus boycott.
-The couple's courtship was brief, and they married on April 29, 1956, in the midst of the boycott.
+The couple's courtship was brief, and they married on April 29, 1956, amid the boycott.
 Dr. King had planned to officiate at the wedding, but was called away to New York on business; he did later baptize two of their four children.

 Once the boycott ended, the Laceys' civil rights activism continued.
 In the summer of 1957, she and her husband traveled throughout Alabama researching voter registration and injustice in the political system.
 Their research was used to support litigation against disenfranchisement of black voters in the state.

 Relocation to New Jersey

-In the late 1950s, the family, with their three-year-old son, Archie Jr., relocated north from Louisiana, where she had been teaching, to escape the racism and segregation of the south.
+In the late 1950s, the family, with their three-year-old son, Archie Jr., relocated north from Louisiana, where she had been teaching, to escape the racism and segregation of the South.
 After a few years in Manhattan near Hunter College, where her husband was a professor, they moved to Teaneck, New Jersey, in 1961.
 Though they had left Jim Crow laws behind in the South, they still experienced racism.
 Some neighbors moved out and some did not want black children in their school; a next door neighbor sat in his yard with a shotgun while their children played outside.